otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Algorithm

-We will assume n = 3.
+In this description of the algorithm's functions, we will assume n = 3.

 **k_dh = A_i, a_i**

-A mix key is a key that is added to the KDF used to produce new root and chains keys.
+A mix key is a key that is added to the KDF used to produce new root and chain keys.
 A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
 This key has a 128-bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 [\[3\]](#references).

 **generateDH function: generateDH()**

-Generates a `A_i` and a `a_i`.
+Generates `A_i` and `a_i`.

 **DH function: DH(a_i, B_i)**